-Given that DOGE has never reached $1 and has an active community on Reddit, it has a lower barrier of entry than Bitcoin.
-Its market capitalization is only a margin of Bitcoin too, so it is a gateway for many crypto newcomers to enter the cryptocurrency space.
+Since DOGE has never reached $1 and has an active community on Reddit, it has a lower barrier of entry than Bitcoin.
+Its market capitalisation is only a margin of Bitcoin too, so it is a gateway for many crypto newcomers to enter the cryptocurrency space.

 Musk and DOGE

 Elon Musk’s DOGE favouritism is well documented.
 He has tweeted about the meme-based cryptocurrency for several years now.
 The Dogecoin community and holders seem to respond to his tweets about sending the cryptocurrency to the moon or comparing it to a fashion magazine.

 DOGE has always been a cryptocurrency connected to its community.
 Currency users donated funds to charity, and the project also helped sponsor a NASCAR race car.
 So, it follows that the community would resonate with an influencer like Elon Musk.
 He participates in the crypto’s meme culture by tweeting and posting about the currency.

 The whole infatuation began in April 2019.
 Musk tweeted: “Dogecoin might be my fav cryptocurrency.
 It’s pretty cool”.
 This increased the currency’s price by 31%.
 This was significant because the coin’s price increased after Binance announced it would list DOGE on its exchange.
 DOGE’s price rose by 37% after this announcement.